ahmed025566/LeadersBoard/README.md

 - It has a function (postScore) to send the data to the api and to empty the input fields.
 - It has a function (getScore) to get the data from the api and to display that data into the page.
+- It has a function to save the input filelds values whenever the user type or remove.
+- It has a function to fill the input fields from the local storage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>